-There was a debate during the writing of the script as to who should be killed by the Klingons - Saavik (Robin Curtis) or David Marcus (Merritt Butrick).
-It was eventually decided that Marcus should die as punishment for experimenting with protomatter in the Genesis matrix.
+There was a debate during the writing of the script as to who should be killed by the Klingons, Saavik (Robin Curtis) or David Marcus (Merritt Butrick).
+It was eventually decided that Marcus should die as punishment for using Proto-matter in the Genesis matrix.

 Close to the end of the film, after landing on Vulcan.
 While Spock's body is being carried up the long staircase to begin the fal-tor-pan ritual, the "maidens" carrying Spock are not actually touching him.
 They are actually holding their hands above him, effectively levitating his body to the altar.

-Christopher Lloyd, who is most famous for playing Doc Brown, inventor of the time machine in the Back to the Future (1985) trilogy, plays the Klingon commander whose ship is taken over by Kirk and his crew.
-In the next movie (Star Trek IV: The Voyage Home (1986)), Kirk coincidentally uses this same ship to travel back to the 1980s, near the 1985 date that Brown first used his famous DeLorean time machine.
+Christopher Lloyd, who is most famous for playing Doc Brown, inventor of the time machine in the Back to the Future trilogy, plays the Klingon commander whose ship is taken over by Kirk and his crew.
+In Star Trek IV: The Voyage Home (1986), Kirk coincidentally uses this same ship to travel back to the 1980s, near the 1985 date that Brown first used his famous DeLorean time machine.